anibali/dot-files/README.md

 ============================

-This repository contains a few configuration files which I use to keep programs pretty and and useful.
+This repository contains a few configuration files which I use to keep programs pretty and useful.
 You can run [homesick](https://github.com/technicalpickles/homesick) to apply these settings, or you can simply copy bits and pieces to incorporate in your setup.